whitneywishart/book-search-engine/README.md

 # Book Search Engine
 ## Description
 The Book Search Engine is an exercise to practice MERN technologies.
-It utilizes a GraphQL API (Google Books API) built with Apollo Server, React front-end, MongoDB database, Node.js/Express.js, and Apollo Server.
+It utilizes a GraphQL API (the Google Books API) built with a React front-end, MongoDB database, Node.js/Express.js, and Apollo Server.
 <br><br>

 ## Installation and usage